-B. Use of Estimates in the Preparation of Financial Statements
+Use of Estimates in the Preparation of Financial Statements

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
+A material estimate that is particularly susceptible to significant changes in the near term relates to the determination of the allowance for loan losses.

-C. Cash and Cash Equivalents
+Cash and Cash Equivalents